St. Louis County, Missouri: Government

-Crime and public safety
+Public safety

 The St. Louis County Police Department operates under the authority of the St. Louis County Board of Police Commissioners and is the largest law enforcement agency in St. Louis County.
 Although it is directly responsible for law enforcement in unincorporated areas of the county, several municipalities contract with the county police for public safety services.
-Municipalities that maintain service agreements with the county police are Black Jack, Fenton, Ferguson, Grantwood Village, Green Park, Hanley Hills, Jennings, Marlborough, Norwood Court, Pasadena Hills, Twin Oaks, Valley Park, Vinita Terrace, Wilbur Park, and Wildwood.
+Municipalities that maintain service agreements with the county police are Black Jack, Fenton, Ferguson, Grantwood Village, Green Park, Hanley Hills, Jennings, Marlborough, Norwood Court, Pasadena Hills, Twin Oaks, Valley Park, Wilbur Park, and Wildwood.
 A total of 58 of the 90 municipalities in the county maintain their own police departments.
 Eighty-one of the local towns run their own courts.

 St. Louis County fire services are provided by 20 municipal fire departments and 23 fire protection districts.
 The fire protection districts exist as independent, taxing governments that are unrelated to the St. Louis County government, while the municipal fire departments are funded through municipal taxes and are administered by their respective cities.

 Politics

 As of March 2016, there were 648,073 registered voters in St. Louis County, down from 708,283 registered voters in April 2013.
-At the federal level, the county is represented by Democrat Cori Bush of the 1st district, and Republican Ann Wagner of the 2nd district.
+At the federal level, the county is represented by Democrat Wesley Bell of the 1st district, and Republican Ann Wagner of the 2nd district.

 Since 1992, the county has favored Democratic candidates in the presidential elections.
 Democrats are generally strongest in the northern portion of the county, which has a high Black population, while Republicans have historically dominated the western and southern parts of the county.
 In recent years however, Republicans have seen the western and southern portion of the county, made up of suburbs, become much more competitive.
 St. Louis County is a diverse, college-educated, suburban, and affluent county, with a large Black population, as well as a new influx of Asian Americans.
 These factors in recent years have pushed the county to become safer for Democrats.
 Historically, the Republican voters in this area were more moderate voters, fiscally conservative yet socially liberal.
 St Louis County overall is a Democratic stronghold, having voted for the Democratic presidential nominee in each election since 1992, and with increasing margins since 2000.
 In 2004, 2012, 2016, and 2020, it was only one of four counties in the state to vote Democratic.
 In 2020, Joe Biden won the county with over 60% of the vote, the best ever showing for a Democrat in the county.

 As of the 2022 elections, of the five senators (who have residences in St. Louis County) elected to the Missouri Senate, four are Democrats and one is a Republican.
 Of the 27 representatives elected to the Missouri House of Representatives, 19 are Democrats and 8 are Republicans.
 All of North County elects Democrats to the Missouri General Assembly, most of Mid County also elect Democrats, while most of West County and South County elects Republicans.